KhronosGroup/Vulkan-Samples/samples/performance/constant_data/constant_data_tutorial.md

 While it is not straightforward to perform a 1:1 comparison between push constants and descriptor sets, the sample does show static descriptor sets outperforming push constants.

-When we compare the frametime with [push constants](#push-constants) we can see it is the same (16.7ms), however it is the load/store cycles we want to look at.
+When comparing with [push constants](#push-constants) on an Arm Mali GPU, we can see the frametime remains the same (16.7ms), however it is the load/store cycles we want to look at.
 They drop from 266 k/s to 123 k/s, showing that the GPU is worked more in the case of push constants to achieve the same visual results.

 ## **Dynamic Descriptor Sets**